clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

     \item[] To label your axes and titles use:\begin{itemize}
         \item[] \texttt{title(main="title", xlab="x label", ylab="y label")}
     \end{itemize}
     Alternatively, you can use the provided script \texttt{lab-2.R}.
-You can run a script in R by typing \texttt{source('scriptname')} in the command line.
+You can run a script in R by typing \verb|source('scriptname')| in the command line.
 Make sure you are in the correct folder, otherwise the script will not be found!
 You can use tab for auto completion.
     \askstar You will notice the fitness stops increasing quite early in the simulation.
 Why is this?
 \end{itemize}

 This was selection without mutation.
 Lets now look at the case where every child's nucleotide has a probability $\mu$ to change into a random other nucleotide.

 \begin{itemize}
     \ask If $\mu=0.01$, what is the chance that no changes occur in a genome.
-What is the chance that a population stays the same?
+What is the chance that no changes occur in an entire population?
 And if $\mu=0.001$?
     \action Use the provided script to do the same simulation, but with a mutation level $\mu=0.001$.
 You can chance the values of the parameters at the top of the script.
 Adapt the length of the simulation to a number you think is suitable.
     \action Now repeat the simulation with $\mu=0.001$, plot the fitness.
 This shows the mutation-selection balance.
     \askstar Why does the fitness with relatively high mutation rate level off at a slightly lower level?